-- If your child cannot swallow tablets, they can be dissolved in a small amount of water in a teaspoon.
-After mixing, give the dose right away.
+- If you cannot swallow tablets, they can be dissolved in a small amount of water in a teaspoon.
+After mixing, take your dose right away.
 Do not store for future use.

 - If a tablet is crushed, do not touch it.
 If a crushed tablet is touched or gets it in the eyes, wash hands or eyes right away.